netlify-labs/netlify-gated-sites/okta/login-site-okta/README.md

     (Optional) setting up 2 factor authentication https://stackoverflow.com/questions/46333510/okta-sign-in-widget-mfa

+    (Optional) Self registration flow can be setup [like this](https://support.okta.com/help/Documentation/Knowledge_Article/Okta-Self-Service-Registration-361544503)

 2. Create an Okta API token

     To verify the okta session is valid, we need to make an API call to okta with the data returned from a successful widget login.